Key takeaways

 - What work is included in this scope, and what is explicitly excluded?

-- How are supplements and change orders handled and approved?
+- How are supplements and change orders handled, documented, and approved?

-- What is the payment schedule, and which milestones trigger invoices?
+- What is the payment schedule, and which documented milestones trigger invoices?

-- Will subcontractors be used, and are they covered by insurance?
+- Will subcontractors be used, and are they covered by your insurance?

-- What rebuild items might require separate approvals or permits?
+- What rebuild items might require separate approvals, permits, or licensed trades?

-- Who communicates with my adjuster, and how often are updates sent?
+- Who communicates with my insurance adjuster, and how often are written updates sent?

 Typical Cost Expectations and How to Use Them Safely

-Cost guides are useful for expectations, not promises.
+Cost guides are useful for setting expectations, not making promises.
 National consumer ranges can help you identify obvious underbids and overbids, but only if you treat them as directional.
 The real number depends on contamination category, square footage, hidden moisture, demolition required, and reconstruction complexity.
+A suspiciously low bid often means incomplete scope, unrealistic equipment assumptions, or aggressive change-order strategy after work starts.

 |---|---|---|